DOL-Translations/lupin-III/README.md

 This is the English translation for Lupin III: Umi ni Kieta Hihou - a game for the GameCube, a visual novel created and published by Asmik Ace.

-The orignal translation was done be Peter Lemon around 8 years ago (From the time of writing this) which can be found here: https://github.com/PeterLemon/GC
+The original translation was done be Peter Lemon around 8 years ago (From the time of writing this) which can be found here: https://github.com/PeterLemon/GC

 Currently we're in need on additional translators to translate the rest of the script from chapter 6 onwards.
 Disc 2 is basically an fmv so I'd need a translator to who can write down what they're saying.